 All inclusive holidays are very popular.
 You go online, find a good deal, take out your credit card and click book.
 It’s simple.
 Too simple, in fact.
 It’s because it’s so easy that thousands of us go on package holidays every year.
 What’s the problem?
 I hear you asking… well, package holidays often are not as good as they seem….

-If you have been following the blog for a while, you will know that I am not a fan of package holidays or all-inclusive holidays.
+If you have been following me on social media for a while, you will know that I am not a fan of package holidays or all-inclusive holidays.
 Don’t get me wrong, I’m not opposed to package holidays per se, heck I’ve been on my fair share!
 But, I know that I can plan a better holidays than the likes of Thomas Cook or Tui.

 I’ve travelled much of the world.
 I’ve been on relaxing holidays and active holidays.
 I’ve travelled solo, I’ve travelled with a baby and I’ve organised school trips.
 I’ve flown with terrible airlines and great airlines.
 I’ve travelled in luxury and on a budget.
 I like to think that I know what I’m doing nowadays…